-\begin{remark} If the finite root system $\widehat{\Phi}$ of Proposition~\ref{RootSystem} is of type $A_{1}$, so the corresponding simply-laced elliptic root system is of rank three, then there exist exactly two simply-laced elliptic root systems as described in \cite[Proposition 4.2 and Table 4.5]{BA97}.
-Therefore, Proposition~\ref{RootSystem} does not hold in this case. \end{remark}
+\begin{remark} If the finite root system $\FRS$ is of type $A_{1}$, that is the corresponding simply-laced elliptic root system is of rank three, then there exist exactly two simply-laced elliptic root systems as described in \cite[Proposition 4.2 and Table 4.5]{BA97}.
+Therefore, the conclusion of Proposition~\ref{RootSystem} does not hold if the rank of $\Phi$ is less than four. \end{remark}